astral-sh/ruff/docs/linter.md

 convey that the action comment is intended for Ruff, but are functionally equivalent to the isort variants.

+Unlike isort, Ruff does not respect action comments within docstrings.

 See the [isort documentation](https://pycqa.github.io/isort/docs/configuration/action_comments.html) for more.